Python

 Note that use of `source` in `source activate` and `source deactivate` is deprecated, but you should be able to use these without problems.

-You can also use `conda activate` and `conda deactivate`, but there are some issues to be aware of.
-When you first try to use `conda activate`, Conda will prompt you to run `conda init` to initialize conda for the shell you are using.
-You can do this, but note that it will modify your `.bashrc` so that Conda commands are available whenever you log in.
-As part of this, Conda will put you in the base Conda environment automatically when a new shell starts, which will prevent you from accessing the Python version and related packages that the SCF provides.
-To avoid this, we recommend running `conda config --set auto_activate_base False` after running `conda init`.
+You can also use `mamba activate` and `mamba deactivate`, but there are some issues to be aware of.
+When you first try to use `mamba activate`, Mamba/Conda will prompt you to run `mamba init` to initialize mamba for the shell you are using.
+You can do this, but note that it will modify your `.bashrc` so that Mamba commands are available whenever you log in.
+As part of this, Mamba will put you in the base Conda/Mamba environment automatically when a new shell starts, which will prevent you from accessing the Python version and related packages that the SCF provides.
+To avoid this, we recommend running `mamba config --set auto_activate_base False` after running `mamba init`.
+The same discussion holds for the use of `conda` rather than `mamba` above.